 Emerging Leaders of Color

-In 2010, WESTAF established its Emerging Leaders of Color Professional Development Program, which promotes multicultural leadership in the arts by:
+Since 2010, WESTAF’s Emerging Leaders of Color program has promoted diverse, representative leadership and equity in the arts by:

-- Providing opportunities for promising arts professionals to establish networks that support their careers and the cultural interests of the communities they represent and serve.
+- Providing opportunities for promising arts professionals to establish networks that support their careers;

 - Deepening participants’ understanding of the arts in the United States and how public support sustains the vibrancy of the sector.